bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 3(weeks 6&7): start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.

-- Sprint 4(weeks 8&9): creating some unit for testing and ensuring redux can work correctly
+- Sprint 4(weeks 8&9): create some unit for testing and ensuring redux can work correctly

-- Sprint 5(from week9): building new front end component for visualization of brain volume calculation.
+- Sprint 5(from week9): build new front end component for visualization of brain volume calculation.

 ## 6. Division of Work
 To be decided